Bill protection insurance

 - Coverage for illness and injury: In the event of a debilitating illness or injury, bill protection cover will provide you with the monthly benefit amount that you have chosen at the commencement of policy.
 The benefits can be used to keep on top of your bills while you are recovering.

-- Coverage for involuntary unemployment: Bill protection insurance provides coverage for when you have been made redundant, usually for a maximum period od three months.
+- Coverage for involuntary unemployment: Bill protection insurance provides coverage for when you have been made redundant, usually for a maximum period of three months.
 It is important to note that in order to be eligible for this benefit, you will need to be unemployed for a specified amount of time and show that you are actively seeking work.
-The policy terms and conditions will often vary from one provider to the other and not all insurers will offer this benefit.

 - Hospital benefit: If you are hospitalised as a result of your illness or injury, a benefit may be payable for each day you are treated.